Menu Close

 Dual Diagnosis Treatment Options for Recovery

-A dual diagnosis approach involves simultaneous treatment for substance use disorders and any co-existing mental health conditions such as anxiety or depression.
-By treating all aspects of an individual’s situation in unison rather than sequentially – one after another – this integrated method ensures that no untreated symptoms trigger a relapse into either condition.
+A dual diagnosis approach involves simultaneous treatment for substance use disorders and any mental health conditions.
+By treating all aspects of an individual’s situation at the same time, a relapse is made much less likely.

 Secondly, these programs are tailored to each patient’s unique needs, considering their specific addictive behaviors and diagnosed mood or anxiety disorders.
-Statistics from the United States Drug Enforcement Administration reveal that patients receiving targeted therapies have lower rates of relapse than those receiving generalized treatments.
+Statistics from the United States Drug Enforcement Administration reveal that patients receiving targeted therapies have lower rates of relapse.

 client and therapist discuss the 12 steps of recovery